marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	Participants are counted all together or per treatment / role.
 This can be changed in drop down menu at the bottom.

-	Hint: All values that are larger than the displayed maximum value are automatically pooled into the last bin.</div>
+.. note:: All values that are larger than the displayed maximum value are automatically pooled into the last bin.

 Results Line Chart
 -------------------